 The World Economic Forum is an organization that conducts yearly meetings for discussing serious issues involving political, social, economical, and environmental areas associated with the world.
 Its headquarters are located in Geneva, Switzerland.

-A Little More on What is the World Economic Forum
+What does the World Economic Forum Do?

 The World Economic Forum includes members from the public and private sector, and further involve reputed CEOs, famous personalities, government officers, spiritual leaders, union representatives throughout the world.
 The WEF was established in 1971 with a mission revolving around the stakeholder theory.
-This theory states that even if it is the primary objective of the private sector to maximize its shareholders wealth, it is important for the firm to involve the remaining society in owning a stake or for participating in the companys operations.
+This theory states that even if it is the primary objective of the private sector to maximize its shareholders wealth, it is important for the firm to involve the remaining society in owning a stake or for participating in the company's operations.
 Stakeholders including customers, creditors, domestic and international community, and employees should receive the privilege to take companys decisions.

 Funding of the World Economic Forum

 The World Economic Forum funds itself from its own members that include pioneers in the industry having companies with an annual turnover of at least $5 billion and several celebrities, journalists, and other individuals who can pay expenses for attending meetings followed by annual dues.
 While regional meetings are organized in developing countries like Africa, Latin America, etc, the big yearly meeting takes place in Davos, Switzerland.
 World Economic Forum tends to bring in and discuss trending issues with its member nations and the general public.
 Further, they enable the evolution of agendas for public and corporate sector in order to take effective decisions in future.
 It conducts research into fields that are of huge importance for its members, and also motivates the amalgam of public and private sector, and efficacious communication among its member countries.